Permian-Global-Research/rsi/cran-comments.md

-This is the sixth CRAN release of rsi.
-The package has now been reviewed by rOpenSci and contains improvements stemming from that review.
+This is the seventh CRAN release of rsi, fixing a test error that arose on CRAN.

 ## R CMD check results